devashishnyati/Tanks-Multiplayer-Game/Week1ScrumReport.md

 Team Member Name:
 Sojan Mathew
 What I did since my last daily scrum: Finalized  the  design patterns to be used in the game
-What I plan to do today: Code the player ammunintions and lifespan part.
+What I plan to do today: Create Myworld and relates actors along with ammunitions for the game.